SFDO-Tooling/CumulusCI/docs/cli.rst

 Basic Operation
 ---------------

+    .. note:: If you are new to working with command line interfaces, the `Install Visual Studio Code <https://trailhead.salesforce.com/content/learn/modules/cumulusci-setup/review-base-requirements-install-visual-studio-code?trail_id=build-applications-with-cumulusci>`_ module covers installing and opening a terminal window in Visual Studio Code.

-Once CumulusCI is installed, use the ``cci`` command in your terminal or command prompt to interact with it.
+After installing CumulusCI, use the ``cci`` command in your terminal or command prompt to interact with it.

 On a macOS, access the terminal via Terminal.app.
 On Windows, open cmd.exe.

-If you are new to working with command line interfaces, CumulusCI has a `trailhead module <https://trailhead.salesforce.com/content/learn/modules/cumulusci-setup/review-base-requirements-install-visual-studio-code?trail_id=build-applications-with-cumulusci>`_ that covers installing and opening a terminal window in Visual Studio Code.

 To see all available commands, type ``cci`` in your terminal: